2023 Best Value Law Schools in Virginia

 Best Virginia Schools for Affordable Quality in Law

-Our analysis found University of Virginia - Main Campus to be the best value school for law students who want to pursue a degree in Virginia.
-University of Virginia is a very large public school located in the small suburb of Charlottesville.
+Our 2023 rankings named University of Virginia - Main Campus the best value school in Virginia for law students.
+University of Virginia is a fairly large public school located in the suburb of Charlottesville.

-Full Law at University of Virginia - Main Campus Report
+Read full report on Law at University of Virginia - Main Campus

-The excellent programs at William & Mary helped the school earn the #2 place on this year’s ranking of the best law schools in Virginia.
+A rank of #2 on this year’s list means William & Mary is a great value for law students.
 William & Mary is a moderately-sized public school located in the small suburb of Williamsburg.

 William & Mary undergraduate students pay an average of $23,812 in in-state tuition and fees each year.